grafana/terraform-provider-grafana-adaptive-metrics/docs/resources/segment.md

 Optional:

-- `enabled` (Boolean) WARNING: contact Grafana Cloud support before use.
-This feature is in private preview and may change without notice, including in ways that may break your configuration.
-Whether to automatically apply the generated recommendations in this segment.
+- `enabled` (Boolean) Whether to automatically apply the generated recommendations in this segment.